kitnato/neverquest/Neverquest.md

 #### Default crew

-These two are part of every game start.
+The following two members are always present at game start.

 ##### Merchant

-Sell and buy equipment.
+Sell and buy items.
+The only source of coins for the player by selling their items.
 Has a limited amount of coin to spare.
-Amount of coin and discounts of selling and buying can be upgraded.
+Amount of coins and discounts of selling and buying can be upgraded.

 ##### Mercenary

-Acquire physical skills and passives.
+Acquire new physical skills, attributes and passives.

 #### Purchasable crew

-Purchasing a caravan crew makes them available in the next encounter.
+Purchasing a caravan crew member makes them available in the next encounter.

 ##### Cook